 The ORSA also considers the results of the reverse stress testing analysis, identifying potential events that could cause the business model to fail.
-In the ORSA projection as at year-end 2022, Waard Schade has a surplus of Euro 3.4m above the AMCR of Euro 2.5m.
-The Actual surplus at year end 2022 amounts to Euro 3.7m given an AMCR of Euro 2.7m (which was updated from 2.5m to 2.7m by EIOPA in 2022 Q4).
+In the ORSA projection as at year-end 2023, Waard Schade has a surplus of € 1.9 mln above the AMCR of € 2.7 mln.
+The Actual surplus at year end 2023 amounts to € 2.1 mln given an AMCR of € 2.7 mln.
 That surplus would be lost for a considerable amount if the Company completely lost its reinsurance coverage (LGD 100%) and a significant part of the value of its investment portfolio, far beyond modelled stresses.
 Still, the solvency ratio would remain well above 100% of AMCR if the strongest scenario were to be combined with such total loss of reinsurance.
 Management did not identify operational scenarios under which it could no longer operate its business (in runoff).